poppykode/musala-drones/README.md

 - Availability of docker environment and Postman

 Commands for running the project in Docker environment
-- firstly clone the repository and open it with your favourite IDE
+- firstly clone the repository, you can open it with your favourite IDE if you like
-- within the project files in the terminal run "docker compose up" to run the project or "docker compose up -d" to run in the background.
+- navigate to project files in your terminal and run "docker compose up" to run the project or "docker compose up -d" to run in the background.
 - run "docker compose stop" to stop the services if running in the background or just "control c"
 - open postman and import collection as link (https://api.postman.com/collections/922269-b19acfd5-47cb-4182-afba-49ca57beb763?access_key=PMAT-01GRGPGEXMCYYZ39PTFBRD4D9Y) then use the imported collection to test the Restfull APIs